AlcAI-AnimeHaven/AlcAI-nodes/README.md

 ## Usage

-For advanced examples, import JSON workflow files from the `workflows/` folder.
+For advanced examples, import JSON workflow files from the `workflows/` folder and put them in the `user/default/workflows` folder.

-**Tip:** Use models like Anything V5 or anime LoRAs for better results.

 ## Dependencies